crowdcaster/frame-starter/README.md

-# Frames.js Starter Kit

-This is a boilerplate repo to get started quickly with `frames.js`
+# Team CrowdCaster Starting Point

 ## Quickstart

-If running from the frames.js repository itself:
+If running from the repository itself:

 - Run `yarn` from the repository root
-- Run `cd examples/framesjs-starter`

 1. Install dependencies `yarn install`